Amazon Prime Air

-Amazon Prime Air (or simply as Prime Air) is a drone delivery service operated by Amazon.
-The service uses delivery drones to autonomously fly individual packages to customers, and launched in 2022.
-The service currently operates in two cities in the US, with plans to expand into the UK and Italy in 2024.
+Amazon Prime Air (or simply Prime Air) is a drone delivery service operated by Amazon.
+The service launched in 2022 and uses its custom MK30 delivery drones to autonomously fly individual packages to customers, typically within 60 minutes of ordering.
+As of February 2026 the service had made roughly 16,000 deliveries and had operations in Texas, Michigan, Arizona, Florida, and Kansas.
+Prime Air operates with an FAA Part 135 air carrier certification.